Photos by Jen Vanderhoof

 As discussed in the above sections, beavers have an amazing ability to alter ecosystems.
 The benefits that they provide to waterways are manifold.
 They provide countless ecosystem services: creating habitat for fish and other animals, adding complexity to streams, and recharging groundwater.

 If beavers have moved into your neighborhood, consider the benefits that they provide.
-Visit our Conflict Resolution page for more information about living with beavers as your neighbor.
+Visit our Technical Advice pages for more information about living with beavers as your neighbor.